-The financial statements of the North Star Micro Cap Fund, North Star Dividend Fund, North Star Opportunity Fund and North Star Bond Fund for the fiscal period ended November 30, 2016 are incorporated herein by reference to the Funds' Annual Report.
+The financial statements of the North Star Micro Cap Fund, North Star Dividend Fund, North Star Opportunity Fund, North Star Bond Fund and the North Star Small Cap Value Fund for the fiscal year ended November 30, 2023 are incorporated herein by reference to the Funds' Annual Report.
 These financial statements include the schedules of investments, statements of assets and liabilities, statements of operations, statements of changes in net assets, financial highlights and notes.
-The Fund will provide the Fund's Annual Report without charge upon request in writing or by telephone.
+The Funds will provide the Funds' Annual Report without charge upon request in writing or by telephone.